geotrellis/geotrellis-server/README.md

 ### Distribution
 - Publish a generic server example that can actually be useful?
 Maybe one that assumes GT avro layers?

+### ????
+1. a MAML expression + the arguments which complement it
+2. a way of producing MAML expressions based on provided arguments
+3. a MAML expression to evaluate (once bound with arguments)